camatcode/ex_ftp/README.md

 >
 > `username` isn't important for a Bearer token; though a provided username is still held on to.

-When `authenticator` is `ExFTP.Auth.BearerAuth`, ex_ftp call out to an HTTP endpoint that implements [Bearer Tokens](https://swagger.io/docs/specification/v3_0/authentication/bearer-authentication/) with the user's supplied credentials.
+When **authenticator** is `ExFTP.Auth.BearerAuth`, this authenticator will call out to an HTTP endpoint that implements [Bearer Tokens](https://swagger.io/docs/specification/v3_0/authentication/bearer-authentication/) with the user's supplied credentials.